Quatecha/SOC-Capstone-Team-1/IAM.md

 Select the policies that will give this group required permissions.<br>
 Type them into the search bar for quick visibility.<br>
 For `SOC_Admins`, this will be:<br>
-AmazonVPCFullAccess, AmazonEC2FullAccess, AmazonS3ReadOnlyAccess, CloudWatchFullAccessV2, IAMReadOnlyAccess, AWSArtifactReportsReadOnlyAccess<br>
+AmazonVPCFullAccess, AmazonEC2FullAccess, AmazonS3ReadOnlyAccess, CloudWatchFullAccessV2, AWSCloudTrail_FullAccess, IAMReadOnlyAccess, AWSArtifactReportsReadOnlyAccess<br>
 ![attach-group-policies-screenshot](./assets/IAM-screenshots/attach-group-policies.png)

 Click **Create user group**